Tadukoo/TadukooBibleBukkit/README.md

             * Titus and Philemon = 2%
             * 1 John, 2 John, and 3 John = 2%
             * Jude and Revelation = 2%
+* After Official Release v.1.0
+   * After the Official Release, each version will get .01 added for small updates (i.e. v.1.0), 0.1 for big updates (i.e. v.1.1),
+   and 1 for major updates (i.e. v.2.0)